leanprover/theorem_proving_in_lean4/type_classes.md

 BUGBUG: this document inconsistently uses "type class" and "typeclass" can we pick one?
 I prefer "type class".

+BUGBUG: this chapter is a BEAST and took many days and several re-readings to get through it all...
+Perhaps split it at "## Decidable Propositions" ???

 Type classes provide a principled way of enabling ad-hoc polymorphism in functional programming languages.
 We first observe that it would be easy to implement an ad-hoc polymorphic function (such as addition) if the